jgraph/drawio/README.md

 This project is not open-contribution
 ------------------------------------------------------

-draw.io is also closed to contributions.
+draw.io is also closed to contributions, as it's not open source.
 We follow a development process compliant with our SOC 2 Type II process.
 We do not have a mechanism where we can accept contributions from non-staff members.

 draw.io is not suitable as a framework for building other products from.
 For this try either [Tldraw](https://github.com/tldraw/tldraw) or [Excalidraw](https://github.com/excalidraw/excalidraw).